Any link may be advertising for which I may get a commission if you buy, at no additional charge to you. See my Disclaimer.

 States with no “Great River Road” signs – 1 (Louisiana)

-State with most perceived miles with view of the river – Iowa
+State with most perceived miles with a view of the river – Iowa

 Facebook postings – “a lot”